-Consider a system with three buffers connected to a common node and communication between the Master and Slave B that are connected at either end of buffer A and buffer B in series as shown in Figure 4.
-Consider if the VOL at the input of buffer A is 0.3 V and the VoL of Slave B (when acknowledging) is 0.4 V with the direction changing from Master to Slave B and then from Slave B to Master.
-Before the direction change you would observe VII at the input of buffer A of 0.3 V and its output, the common node, is ~0.4 V. The output of buffer B and buffer C would be ~0.5 V, but Slave B is driving 0.4 V, so the voltage at Slave B is 0.4 V. The output of buffer C is ~0.5 V. When the Master pull-down turns off, the input of buffer A rises and so does its output, the common node, because it is the only part driving the node.
+Consider a system with three buffers connected to a common node and communication between the Master and Slave B that are connected at either end of buffer A and buffer B in series as shown in Figure 5.
+Consider if the V{OL} at the input of buffer A is 0.3 V and the V{OL} of Slave B (when acknowledging) is 0.4 V with the direction changing from Master to Slave B and then from Slave B to Master.
+Before the direction change you would observe V{IL} at the input of buffer A of 0.3 V and its output, the common node, is ~0.4 V. The output of buffer B and buffer C would be ~0.5 V, but Slave B is driving 0.4 V, so the voltage at Slave B is 0.4 V. The output of buffer C is ~0.5 V. When the Master pull-down turns off, the input of buffer A rises and so does its output, the common node, because it is the only part driving the node.
 The common node will rise to 0.5 V before buffer B's output turns on, if the pull-up is strong the node may bounce.
 If the bounce goes above the threshold for the rising edge accelerator ~0.6 V the accelerators on both buffer A and buffer C will fire contending with the output of buffer B. The node on the input of buffer A will go HIGH as will the input node of buffer C. After the common node voltage is stable for a while the rising edge accelerators will turn off and the common node will return to ~0.5 V because the buffer B is still on.
 The voltage at both the Master and Slave C nodes would then fall to ~0.6 V until Slave B turned off.
 This would not cause a failure on the data line as long as the return to 0.5 V on the common node (~0.6 V at the Master and Slave C) occurred before the data setup time.
 If this were the SCL line, the parts on buffer A and buffer C would see a false clock rather than a stretched clock, which would cause a system error.
+The PCA9513A and PCA9514A rise time accelerator threshold is 0.8 V, so there is 0.2 V more noise margin.